sachinnagare/Altimetric/README.md

 2. Language Used - Java.
 3. approch - data driven.
 4. Maven - Dependency Management.
 5. Testng - Controlling test execution.
+6. Library - used RestAssured library to Automate the test cases.

 Need to work on more specific flow.
 Will work on it based on time constraints.